rootkovska/tweetbrief/README.md

 - Consumer API Key,
 - Consumer API Secret.

 To obtain them, a Twitter Developer Account is needed and it must be verified by a code sent via SMS.
-Then, it is required to submit detailed use case information about an intended use of Twitter APIs so it can be approved by Twiiter.
+Then, it is required to submit detailed use case information about an intended use of Twitter APIs so it can be approved by Twitter.
 The last step is to create an Twitter App which provides access to the above-mentioned keys.

 The whole procedure is described at this [link](https://developer.twitter.com/en/docs/basics/apps/overview).